Professional Scrum Developer Training

 - Using ALM tools with Scrum

 All participants completing the Professional Scrum Developer course will receive a password to attempt the Professional Scrum Developer (PSD) assessment.
-The industry-recognized PSD certification requires a minimum passing score.
+If you attempt the PSD assessment within 14 days and do not score at least 85%, you will be granted a 2nd attempt at no additional cost.
+The industry-recognized PSD certification requires a minimum passing score of 85%.

 PMI PDU Credits